Welcome to Maple class

 Class teacher: Mrs Vince

-Teaching Assistants: Miss Steed
+Teaching Assistant: Miss Steed

 Welcome to Year 5/6, the final chapter of primary school.